jwei302/robot-learning-algos/lab2/README.md

 python -m scripts.bc --mode train --ip <robot_ip> --epochs <epochs> --batch_size <batch_size> --lr <lr>
 ```
--Experiment with hyperparameters (epochs, batch_size, lr)
+* Experiment with hyperparameters (epochs, batch_size, lr)

--Observe the training and test loss over epochs
+* Observe the training and test loss over epochs

 ### Step 2: Run inference on the robot
 Use the trained BC model to generate actions on the robot: